NicolasGraph/elsass/README.md

 );
 ```

-While oui_grid is able to play with responsive gutters, no extra CSS will be generated if two breakpoints have the same spacing values.
+While oui_grid is designed to play with responsive values, no extra CSS will be generated if two breakpoints share the same spacing or max-width value.

 ## Mixin